ProjectsKoryHasWorkedOn/2024_Grades_Dataset_R_Project/readme.md

 https://cran.r-project.org/bin/windows/base/

+Note that v4.3.2 and v.4.4.0 does not work with one's libraries

 **Latest version of RStudio Desktop (2023.12.1)**

 https://posit.co/download/rstudio-desktop/

+# Troubleshooting steps that worked for me when one's working code stopped working

+Fix A:

+1. Delete .Rhistory file
+1. Delete .Rdata file
+1. Reload the session

+Fix B:

+1. Option > Tools > Untick "Restore .RData into workplace at startup"

 # Files used to help make the final report, which can be found in `documentation > r_project_report`